wongoo/blog-jekyll/_posts/2017-04-27-message-push-gateway-based-on-nginx-and-lua-redis.markdown

 A gateway is needed for client to push message into redis, the article describe the steps to build the gateway based on nginx+lua+redis.

+Message are dispatched by channel and pushed into different redis lists, and at the mean while, a event message will be pushed into the event list, so that the server know which channel comes new messages.

 ## 1. lua-nginx-module

 [ngx_http_lua_module](https://github.com/openresty/lua-nginx-module) - Embed the power of Lua into Nginx HTTP Servers.